Fire crops up a lot in songs, most often metaphorically.

 ‘Hairdresser on Fire’ by Morrissey

-Forever the social commentator, Morrissey’s ‘Hairdresser on Fire’ see him taking a pot shot at those who make their living with scissors: “You are repressed but you’re remarkably dressed.”
+Forever the social commentator, Morrissey’s ‘Hairdresser on Fire’ see him taking a pot shot at those who make their living cutting hair: “You are repressed but you’re remarkably dressed.”

 ‘On fire’ here translates as ‘fast’ (“Really busy / Busy clippers”) as opposed to being ‘caught on fire’ (I don’t believe he had that much contempt for them!).